kyos-hell/terraform-kubernetes-proxmox/docs/ansible.md

 3. Join worker nodes
    - Execute the previously captured `kubeadm join` command on each worker (guarded to avoid re-running if node already configured)

+What's new in release v-0.0.2
+This project now includes an enhanced Ansible playbook that deploys Calico in VXLAN overlay mode and several additional cluster components and hardening steps.
+Key additions:

+- Calico VXLAN IPPool: the playbook deploys Calico and creates a custom `IPPool` with `cidr: 10.233.64.0/18`, `vxlanMode: Always`, `ipipMode: Never`, `natOutgoing: true` and `blockSize: 26` so the cluster uses an overlay VXLAN network assigned from the specified CIDR.
+- Calico tuning: after applying the Calico manifest the playbook patches the `calico-node` DaemonSet to set `FELIX_VXLANVNI` and `FELIX_VXLANPORT` to stable values, and waits for CRDs (IPPools) to be available before applying the IPPool.
+- Node preparation for Calico: creates required hostPaths, pre-pulls Calico/local-path images (supports `crictl`, `ctr`, `docker`) and adds short pauses and retries to improve first-boot reliability.
+- Storage: the playbook installs the Rancher `local-path-provisioner`, forces the image to a known version, and enforces `reclaimPolicy: Retain` on the StorageClass (with safe replace/recreate and diagnostic steps on failure).
+- Robustness: many installation steps include retries, `run_once` semantics, discovery cache invalidation, and diagnostic collection on failures to make bootstrap more reliable.
+- Additional add-ons: automated installation and basic verification of `metrics-server`, `MetalLB` (Helm), and `ingress-nginx` (Helm) with follow-up checks and example MetalLB IPAddressPool configuration.

+These changes aim to provide a more complete, production-like learning environment (overlay networking, LB, ingress, metrics, resilient storage), while keeping the playbook idempotent and safe to re-run for typical learning/testing scenarios.

 Key implementation notes from the provided playbook:
 - The playbook uses `become: true` at the plays level to run privileged tasks.
 - The playbook explicitly avoids acting on `ansible-01` using `ansible.builtin.meta: end_host`.